sp1thas/sp1thas.github.io/content/posts/scrapy-store-images-efficiently-using-folder-structure.md

     - pipelines
     - image storing
     - scrapy images folder structure
-summary: How to employ folder structure as an efficient and easy way to store large number of images using scrapy pipelines
+description: How to employ folder structure as an efficient and easy way to store large number of images using scrapy pipelines
 ---
 ## Introduction